abbreviatedman/dangerroom/README.md

 Dangerroom is a [zsh][zsh] theme that's informative, minimal, and, above all, X-Men themed.

-## About

-### What does the dangerroom theme _do_ for you?

-- The dangerroom theme lines up all your commands on the left side, thanks to a simple and static X-Men symbol prompt.
-No more scanning left to right as you parse previous commands—just look straight up the left side of your terminal.
-- The dangerroom theme shows the working directory and its parent directory.
-- The dangerroom theme shows the current git branch and whether you have files changed in your repo that you haven't committed.
-The peace symbol means you're all caught up.
-The crossed swords mean that the X-Men are at _war_.
-(Or, more technically, the dangerroom theme shows whether your repo's working tree is clean or dirty.)
-- When you're using vim keybindings on the command line, the dangerroom theme shows you the current vim mode, if applicable.
-The yellow X-Men symbol is Insert, the blue is Normal.

-### What doesn't it do for you?

-- The dangerroom theme does _not_ have the time, the full path to your working directory, or extra git information.
-You rarely need that stuff, so they shouldn't be crowding up your terminal.
-Focus and determination, young mutant. _Focus and determination_.

 ## Feature Walkthrough

 - looks good in most light or dark themes